 - Kosher salt

-- 1 tsp crushed red pepper, or more depending on how much you like spicy food
+- 1 teaspoon crushed red pepper or more depending on how much you like spicy food

 - Make a pile of the yarrow and crushed red pepper flakes, then mince them together finely.